geosensing/streetsense/README.md

 So, how do we capitalize on Google Steet View data?
 We can download all the data for a city.
 But doing that is [expensive](https://developers.google.com/maps/documentation/streetview/usage-and-billing).
 And it may not even be useful.
 Depending on the question, a large random sample can fill in nicely for a census.
 What we need then is a way to randomly sample locations on the streets.

 [geo_sampling](https://github.com/soodoku/geo_sampling/) solves that exact problem.
 The package implements the following workflow: it downloads the Open Street Maps data for the city, chunks the roads into .5km segments, and randomly samples from the segments.
-We pair [geo_sampling](https://github.com/soodoku/geo_sampling/) with Google Street View to do shed light on the condition of roads in a few cities, and to learn the association between income and condition of the roads.
+We pair [geo_sampling](https://github.com/soodoku/geo_sampling/) with Google Street View to shed light on the condition of roads in a few cities, and to learn the association between income and condition of the roads.

 ### Learning About the Condition of the Roads